hellerve/blog/wip/Introducing_anima.md

 Simple enough, isn’t it?

-I want to talk a bit more about the API—which, as always is subject to change and will probably break under scrutiny—and then we can try drawing something together!
+I want to talk a bit more about the API—which, as always, is subject to change and will probably break under scrutiny—and then we can try drawing something together!